 The government creates and enforces drug-related laws for the purpose of reducing the consumption of illegal drugs and reducing drug-related crimes.

 Drug-related crimes named by the federal government include:

 - violent crime triggered by the effects of drugs

 - and theft committed to get money to obtain drugs.

-The punishment for drug related criminal offenses depends on the quantity of the drug, the type/classification of the substance, the criminal behaviors, and other factors.
+The punishment for drug-related criminal offenses depends on the quantity of the drug, the type/classification of the substance, the criminal behaviors, and other factors.
 Drug offenders can face incarceration, heavy fines, probation, rehabilitation programs, community service, compulsory drug testing, and more.
-Punishment may be greatly enhanced when drug related crime involves minors or the offender has prior drug convictions.
+Punishment may be greatly enhanced when the drug-related crime involves minors or the offender has prior drug convictions.

 The federal government has developed a drug schedule which classifies illegal substances and provides sentencing guidelines based on the quantity and classification of such substances.
 These guidelines provide mandatory minimums for certain drug offenses.
 State sentencing guidelines are modeled after their federal counterpart.

 Drug-related crimes can include drug smuggling, drug possession, drug trafficking, drug manufacturing and more.
 Drug-related crimes can also include conspiracy charges and other related crimes.